Berkeley-MDes/tdf-fa24-reneeyan0419/README.md

    I tried to follow a tutorial video on Youtube (One of the classmates shared this to us and it helped a lot) and tried to make a box with a lid.
 <img width="600" alt="Screenshot 2024-09-09 at 2 58 16 PM" src="https://github.com/user-attachments/assets/f3368b42-4496-41fa-b883-6c6d3f8a232e">

+Reflection:
+I had never used any software like this before, and the experience of going through such a systematic design process was really unpredictable.
+I watched a bunch of tutorial videos on YouTube and realized that none of them could solve the problems I encountered during the process.
+It’s interesting that this is a highly personalized project, morever, the challenges I faced were also unique.
+Exploring the functions and figuring out how Grasshopper works was fun.

+Speculations:
+I studied at an art school where breaking rules and embracing creativity was essential.
+At first, systematic design tools like Grasshopper and Rhino seemed restrictive, but they’ve reshaped my view of creativity.
+I’ve learned that structure and parameters don’t limit creativity; they enhance it by providing new ways to explore, iterate, and refine ideas.
+This blend of intuition and precision has shown me that creativity thrives within a framework, expanding the possibilities in design.

 # Week 1 #